 Visit your local public, corporate or college library and speak with their reference librarian.
 Provide the librarian with a printout of the item's record from our catalog.

-Your library takes it from there.
-There are several ways that your local library might use to get the item on your printout from the NETC OPAC.
-Borrowing the item(s) from us is only one of the ways.
-As an example, a library closer to you than the USFA's may own the item.
+Your library takes it from here.
+There are several ways that your local library might use to get the item you need.
+Borrowing the item from us is only one of the ways.
+As an example, a library closer to you than the NETC Library may own the item.